Logging Amazon Lambda API calls using Amazon CloudTrail - Amazon Lambda

 Logging Amazon Lambda API calls using Amazon CloudTrail

-Amazon Lambda is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon Web Service.
+Amazon Lambda is integrated with Amazon CloudTrail, a service that provides a record of actions taken by a user, role, or an Amazon Web Services service.
 CloudTrail captures API calls for Lambda as events.
 The calls captured include calls from the Lambda console and code calls to the Lambda API operations.
 Using the information collected by CloudTrail, you can determine the request that was made to Lambda, the IP address from which the request was made, when it was made, and additional details.

 Every event or log entry contains information about who generated the request.
 The identity information helps you determine the following: